Edwad7676/innovAI/README.md

 # innovAI
 ## React Web using AI Engine
-Welcome to my personal project portofolio innovAI is a interactive website created using react and node.js, powered by AI Engine [Clarifai](https://www.clarifai.com/)
+Welcome to my personal project portofolio. innovAI is a interactive website created using react and node.js, powered by AI Engine [Clarifai](https://www.clarifai.com/)
 # Created by
 -React js(front end)